bluz71/vim-moonfly-colors/README.md

 ![moonfly](https://raw.githubusercontent.com/bluz71/misc-binaries/master/headings/moonfly.png)
 ==========

-_moonfly_ is a dark charcoal theme for classic Vim & modern Neovim.
+_moonfly_ is a dark charcoal theme for modern Neovim and classic Vim.

-Note, _moonfly_ is a hybrid theme; Vimscript is used for common Vim and Neovim highlights whilst Lua is used for Neovim exclusive highlights.
+Note, _moonfly_ is a multi-implemented theme; native Lua is used for all Neovim highlights whilst legacy Vimscript is used for Vim highlights.

 :point_right: I maintain another dark theme named [nightfly](https://github.com/bluz71/vim-nightfly-colors) which may be of